robomq/robomq.io/docs/STOMP.md

 **One-to-One**

 This scenario is the most basic application of STOMP.
-If your destination in subscribe and send functions is in the format of `/queue/queueName` or `/amq/queue/queueName`, the consumers will receive the messages in a round-robin manner because this type of destination is mapped into exchange.default.queueName on [robomq.io](http://www.robomq.io) broker.
+If your destination in subscribe and send functions is in the format of `/queue/queueName` or `/amq/queue/queueName`, the consumers will receive the messages in a round-robin manner because this type of destination is mapped into exchange.default.queueName on <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 The default exchange has one special property that makes it very useful for simple applications: every queue that is created is automatically bound to it with a routing key which is the same as the queue name.
 Therefore, no matter how many consumers subscribe a same queueName, there will be only one queue created.
 Its name and routing key are both the queueName, and all consumers have subscribed it will receive messages from the queue in turn.